narbs91/arweave-json-uploader/README.md

 6. Press the `esc` key on your keyboard to exit editing mode, type `:x` and press enter to save the file and close VIM at the same time.
 7. Close your terminal window and open another one so that your changes can be reflected.
 Type `echo $ARWEAVE_ADDRESS && echo $ARWEAVE_KEY` and press enter.
 If you did things correctly you should see you Arweave public address and key printed on screen.

-*Note*: With the above complete you will have store you public and private keys locally on your machine.
+*Note*: With the above complete you will have stored you public and private keys locally on your machine.
 As always never disclose your private key to anyone so that you can keep your funds safe.

 For more information about setting up environment variables you can check out this [blog post](https://www.twilio.com/blog/2017/01/how-to-set-environment-variables.html)